bright/bright.github.io/_posts/2015-06-30-maintaining-current-user-information-in-android.md

 In the next article I'm going to show a way to deal with application behavior changing depending on user being logged in or not.

 *This article is cross-posted with [my personal blog](http://miensol.pl/android/2015/06/30/maintaining-current-user-information-in-android.html)*

+*This article is available at [a new location](https://brightinventions.pl/blog/maintaining-current-user-information-in-android)*